Here you can find our full rules. Use the menu below to jump to:

-38. A submission for the Journalism Prize should consist of between four and six items.
-This might consist of, for example, six printed articles, six television or radio broadcasts, six blog entries, or a combination of different media making six items (e.g. three printed articles, one television package, and two blog entries).
+38. A submission for the Journalism Prize should consist of three items.
+This might consist of, for example, three printed articles, three television or radio broadcasts, three blog entries, or a combination of different media making three items (e.g. one printed articles, one television package, and a blog entry).

 39. A single author, or very small team of authors, must be clearly identifiable.
-Entries consisting of single articles by different authors (i.e. an entry of six articles, each with a different author) will not be accepted, but entries where co-authors have worked on all of the submitted pieces will be.
-Entries where a named journalist has written (for example) four articles alone and presented two television programmes (which have a larger production team) would also be accepted.
+Entries consisting of single articles by different authors (i.e. an entry of three articles, each with a different author) will not be accepted, but entries where co-authors have worked on all of the submitted pieces will be.
+Entries where a named journalist has written (for example) two articles alone and presented a television programme (with a larger production team) would also be accepted.